pachyderm/pachyderm/doc/examples/tensor_flow/readme.md

 To do so, we'll be adapting [this LSTM Neural Net example](https://www.tensorflow.org/versions/r0.8/tutorials/recurrent/index.html#recurrent-neural-networks) from Tensor Flow.
 We won't cover any LSTM or Neural Net theory in this example.
 For background we recommend reading that example and the resources they link to.

-This guide assumes you already have a [working pachyderm cluster](../../SETUP.md), and you have a basic grasp of Pachyderm repos and pipelines.
-If you don't, you may want to start with the [fruit stand](../fruit-stand/README.md) example.
+This guide assumes you already have a [working pachyderm setup](http://pachyderm.readthedocs.io/en/latest/getting_started/local_installation.html), and you have a basic grasp of Pachyderm repos and pipelines.
+If you don't, you may want to start with the [fruit stand](http://pachyderm.readthedocs.io/en/latest/getting_started/beginner_tutorial.html) example or our [cloud deployment guide](http://pachyderm.readthedocs.io/en/latest/development/deploying_on_the_cloud.html).

 ## How